Q: What is the restriction on motor specification?

 Q: What is the time limit for each round?

-For the first round the time limit is 5 minutes, and for the second round it will be declared before the commencement of the run.
+For the first round the time limit is 5 minutes, and for the second round is 7 minutes.

-Q: How many members can per team can control the robot?
+Q: How many members per team can control the robot?

 Q: Can members swap during ongoing round itself?